 In this lecture we define Price based Technical Indicators

-In this lecture we cover 3 types of moving averages namely:
+In this lecture we define moving averages and look at simple moving average

 In this lecture we introduce the technical indicator Bollinger Bands.
 We also elaborate how we can use bollinger bands to trade in volatile as well as non-trending markets.